braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/google_advertising_id.md

 The Google Advertising ID is a user-specific, unique, resettable ID for advertising, provided by Google Play services.
 It gives users better controls and provides developers with a simple, standard system to continue to monetize your apps.
 It is an anonymous identifier for advertising purposes and enables users to reset their identifier or opt out of interest-based ads within Google Play apps.
 See [here][2] for more information.

-# Passing the Google Advertising ID to Braze
+## Passing the Google Advertising ID to Braze

 The Google Advertising ID is not automatically collected by the Braze SDK and must be set manually via the [`Appboy.setGoogleAdvertisingId()`][1] method.

+{% alert important %}
-Note that Google requires the Advertising ID to be collected on a non-UI thread.
+Google requires the Advertising ID to be collected on a non-UI thread.
+{% endalert %}

 {% tabs %}
 {% tab JAVA %}